i-am-shodan/Microsoft-Abuse-Browser-Extension/README.md

 1. Click on the "Report" button
 1. The extension will validate and format your input and send it to the MSRC abuse API
 1. You will see a message indicating the status and response of your report

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+This extension is not authoried or maintained by Microsoft.
+It uses the Microsoft public abuse API only and is not affiliated with Microsoft in any way.
+Microsoft does not officially or unofficially support the use of this extension.

 ## References
 - [New and Improved Report Abuse Portal and API! - msrc-blog.microsoft.com](https://msrc-blog.microsoft.com/2021/02/01/new-and-improved-report-abuse-portal-and-api/)